The 2020 NRHA Derby did not disappoint with horses showing the quiet reining tail look; achieved through equine suffering.

 - There are between 18 and 22 tail vertebrae, which begin where the sacrum ends.

 - Muscle and ligament continue to the end of the dock.

 - The vertebrae size reduces in diameter from the root of the tail to the tip.
 The end is pointed.

 - Two arteries supply blood to the tail.
 Circulation is not efficient in this narrow pathway.

 The tourniquets are increasing in use as they can seem harmless but if wrapped tightly achieve numbness.
 Quickly pulled off just before the horse enters the arena it can achieve the quiet reining tail look.
 BUT:

 Too Much Pressure Cuts off Blood/Nerve Supply – The dock is extremely sensitive to pressure.
-Any wrap applied above the last vertebrae that applies prolonged pressure acts as a tourniquet, which results in loss of blood and nerve supply to the entire dock.
+Any wrap applied above the last vertebrae that apply prolonged pressure acts as a tourniquet, which results in loss of blood and nerve supply to the entire dock.
 Repeatedly wrapping too tightly or too close to the end of the tailbone can cause the whole tail to die.

-Read More Articles on this Topic
+Read More Articles on This Topic